AdriBalla/AngularLangtonAnt/README.md

-# Dockerized Angular Game Of Life
+# Dockerized Angular Langton's Ant

 Docker and Angular Projet to illustrate the Langton's Ant